Lane Boy: Music video

 Twenty One Pilots released the music video for "Lane Boy" on July 20, 2015.
 During an interview with Fuse, Tyler Joseph provided a breakdown of the music video.
 According to Joseph, "It's kind of a manifestation of that battle with seeing some success."

 The music video features Tyler Joseph slowly being followed by a pair of men wearing hazmat suits in the dark.
 It blends and splices in video footage from a recent live concert performance.
 Throughout the video, Joseph appears to obey the men by bending down and listening to them while almost being in choreography with their grooving movements.
 Once the duo get out in front of a like-minded audience, they kneel down to them.
+Joseph then delivers a subtitled monologue: